FAQ’s

 1. R. Michael Wall , the gallery’s internationally known ship model expert, has over the course of thirty years dedicated himself to representing only premiere marine model artists.
 He attempts to acquire only the finest selection and range of one-of- a- kind models to display in his formal showroom.
 There Mr. Wall can explain to prospective clients his models’ authentic maritime elements and craftsmanship, as well as the nuances of each artist’s work.
 His high reputation among maritime museums, yacht clubs and contemporary marine art connoisseurs has become the cornerstone of his successful career.
 In addition, his gallery has a complete support system of ship model services, from cleaning and conservation to full restoration, custom display units, appraisals, consultation and expert shipping capabilities.
 These added aspects, all handled under Wall’s watchful eye, provide his patrons with a full sense of satisfaction when making an acquisition.

 2. Each model sold through the Gallery meets specific Museum Quality construction standards.
-American Marine Model Gallery models are exclusively Class A or , as set forth in Mystic Seaport Museum ‘s Ship Model Classification Guidelines ©1980.
+American Marine Model Gallery models are exclusively Class A or B , as set forth in Mystic Seaport Museum ‘s Ship Model Classification Guidelines ©1980.
 American Marine Model Gallery models are for the most part constructed via solid hull , planked-over-solid-hull , plank-on-solid-frame or plank-on-built-up-frame techniques.

 3. Each model is expertly and thoroughly evaluated by R. Michael Wall, noted expert on ship models, and Ship Model Documentation Papers are provided.
 These describe the historic research used; the manner and material of hull construction; analysis of rigging, paint scheme and presentation; deck gear and fittings; provenance; and any other important aspect of the ship model.